"The Three Interdependent Components Of Helping At Risk Youth To Attach Include Care, Treatment And Educational Elements."

 Private School Education

-At Bayfield, a Case Manager is responsible for the development of the Plan of Care and the coordination of services for each youth.
+At Bayfield, a Client Services Coordinator is responsible for the development of the Plan of Care and the coordination of services for each youth.
 Treatment at Bayfield is a targeted, short-term and intensive support program that will diagnose, stabilize and triage youth to a less restrictive community placement.
 Transition planning for youth begins at admission.